Ale-JRD/Trads/content/post/index-T1.md

 As I wondered, I overheard a conversation nearby.

-「…Before I left home, my kid said something.」
+“…Before I left home, my kid said something.”

-「Hm?」
+“Hm?”

-「He said, “I’m not scared”.」
+“He said, “I’m not scared”.”

-「Hehh, gutsy kid you’ve got there.」
+“Hehh, gutsy kid you’ve got there.”

-「No, that’s not it… That’s not it.」
+“No, that’s not it… That’s not it.”

-「What did he say?」
+“What did he say?”

-「He said, “It’s okay because Dad’s going to protect us”.」
+“He said, “It’s okay because Dad’s going to protect us”.”

-「…I see.」
+“…I see.”

-「Ever since surviving that last battle against the Demon Emperor’s Army… the way my kid looks at me has changed.
-He looks at me with admiration now, like he looks up to me…」
+“Ever since surviving that last battle against the Demon Emperor’s Army… the way my kid looks at me has changed.
+He looks at me with admiration now, like he looks up to me…”

-「Same here… My wife, I mean.」
+“Same here… My wife, I mean.”

-「The one who’s always nagging you?」
+“The one who’s always nagging you?”

-「Yeah… But ever since that last fight, she’s been a little kinder, you could say…」
+“Yeah… But ever since that last fight, she’s been a little kinder, you could say…”

-「…Well, I guess we’ve both gotta survive this one too, huh?」
+“…Well, I guess we’ve both gotta survive this one too, huh?”

-「Yeah.」
+“Yeah.”

-「…」
+“…”

 The soldier talking about his kid suddenly lowered his face.